 All is not well with our community

 We are Ismaili Fatimid Mustalian Tayyebi Dawoodi Bohras, a sect of Shia Islam.
-We accept the succession of Imams up to Imam Tayyeb, and the line of Tayyebi Dais starting from Syedna Zoeb bin Moosa to the current Dai, Sayedna Mohammed Burhanuddin.
+We accept the succession of Imams up to Imam Tayyeb and his progeny, and the line of Tayyebi Dais starting from Syedna Zoeb bin Moosa to the current Dai, Sayedna Mohammed Burhanuddin.

 We are Dawoodi Bohras, and are referred to as reformists or progressives because of our struggle to bring social reforms in the community.
 We accept the religious authority and staus of the Dai.
 What we challenge is the elaborate system of conrol and coercsion that has developed in the instituion of Dawat.
 In common parlance this bureucracy of the priestly class is calld the Kothar.
 Over the years the Kothar has assummed draconian powers, taxing and controlling Bohras from womb to tomb.